stkent/amplify/README.md

 _amplify_ is packaged with the following environment-based rules:

 - `GooglePlayStoreRule`: verifies whether or not the Google Play Store is installed on the current device.
+- `AmazonAppStoreRule`: verifies whether or not the Amazon App Store is installed on the current device.

 Environment-based rules can be applied by calling the `addEnvironmentBasedRule` method when configuring your `Amplify` instance.
 For example: